buildsi/symbolator/README.md

 ### Generate Symbols

-If you just want to generate symbols for a library, you can do:
+If you just want to generate ELF symbols (pyelftools) for a library, you can do:

 ```bash
 $ symbolator generate <library>